-She is also passionate about the power of good journalism to educate audiences about lesser-known regions of the world.
+Before she came to ICFJ, Imam worked as a reporter and editor at The Express Tribune and Daily Times in Karachi.
+She is passionate about the power of good journalism to educate audiences about lesser-known regions of the world.
 Imam believes that journalism has its own language that transcends borders and her favorite thing about working at ICFJ is helping journalists from around the globe discover they’re more similar than different.

-Imam worked at The Express Tribune and Daily Times in Karachi.
 She earned her master's degree in Public Policy from The University of Chicago’s Harris School.
-She is a native speaker of Urdu and English, and knows elementary Punjabi.
+She is a native speaker of Urdu and English, and knows elementary Punjabi and Persian.
 She serves as the Vice President of the South Asian Journalists Association.

 She tweets at @zainabimam.